Understanding your risk

 Types of gynecological cancer

 - Cervical cancer: Cervical cancer starts in the cervix, which is located in the lower end of the uterus and usually grows slowly, over many years.
-Infection with HPV is the main risk factor for cervical cancer, causing more than 90% of cases diagnosed in the United States.
+Infection with HPV is the main risk factor for cervical cancer, causing more than 90% of cases diagnosed in the U.S.

 - Ovarian cancer/fallopian tube cancer: Ovarian cancer occurs in the two ovaries, which are almond-sized pouches that create eggs.
 Due to its location, ovarian cancer often goes undiagnosed until it has spread to the pelvis.
 Ovarian cancer causes more deaths than any other cancer of the female reproductive system, but when found in its early stages, treatment works best.